Treasure Trove Law in Scotland

 - in buildings

-The Crown does not always exercise its claim, but all objects found must be reported through the Treasure Trove Unit for the Queen's and Lord Treasurer's Remembrancer (who act on the Crown's behalf) so that a decision can be made.
+The Crown does not always exercise its claim, but all objects found must be reported through the Treasure Trove Unit for the King's and Lord Treasurer's Remembrancer (who act on the Crown's behalf) so that a decision can be made.

 Finders are obliged by law to report discoveries to the Treasure Trove Unit, view information for finders.
 As the intention is to record or preserve such objects for the public good, the Treasure Trove Unit consults an Allocation Panel about which museums should be entrusted with the finds.
 The Panel also advises on the importance and value of the find.